valhalla/demos/docs/valhalla_service.md

 Each maneuver includes the following:

-* type = Type (TBD)
+* type = Type (TBD - what are the possible types)
-* writtenInstruction =
+* instruction = Written maneuver instruction.
+Describes the maneuver (e.g., "Turn Right onto Main Street").
-* streetNames =
+* street_names = List of street names.
 * time = Estimated time along the maneuver in seconds.
 * length = Maneuver length in the units specified.
-* beginShapeIndex = Index into the list of shape points for the start of the maneuver.
+* begin_shape_index = Index into the list of shape points for the start of the maneuver.
-* endShapeIndex = Index into the list of shape points for the end of the maneuver.
+* end_shape_index = Index into the list of shape points for the end of the maneuver.
 * toll = True if the maneuver has any toll or portions of the maneuver are subject to a toll.
 * rough = True if the maneuver is unpaved/rough pavement or has any portions that have rought pavement.
 * gate = True if a gate is encountered on this maneuver.
 * ferry = True if a ferry is encountered on this maneuver.

+FUTURE: Look for additional maneuver information to enhance navigation applications - features like text-to-speech and (TBD).

 #### OSRM Compatibility Mode